Ironic process theory: Alternative

 Psychological reactance theory is an alternative explanation for ironic process phenomena.
 This theory suggests that humans have an innate need for freedom, and that when their autonomy is threatened they experience an unpleasant emotional arousal – reactance.
 Reactive thoughts and behaviours arise to guard their autonomy against the threat.
 In the case of the white bear experiment, participants felt a loss of freedom when they were asked not to think of a white bear.
 They then thought of the bear even more to reestablish their autonomy.

 In popular culture

 Similar ideas appear throughout popular culture and sayings, often with variations on animal and color, such as "It's as hard as trying not to think of a pink rhinoceros."

 Ironic process theory is also the basis for the mind game known as "The Game", which constitutes trying not to think about the Game.

 At the end of the 1984 movie Ghostbusters, the characters are asked to think of a form for the coming of Gozer.
-They instruct each other not to think of anything which sees.
-One of the team, Ray, thinking of what he considers to be an innocuous thought of the Stay Puft Marshmallow Man, who then terrorizes them.
+They instruct each other not to think of anything that sees.
+One of the team, Ray, thinks of what he considers to be an innocuous thought of the Stay Puft Marshmallow Man, who then terrorizes them.

 The idea figures heavily into the episode "White Bear" of British television series Black Mirror.